mgajda/ouroboros-network/latency-sim/doc/enthusiasts.md

 # Introduction

-In order to accurately simulate capacity-insensitive network miniprotocols, we formally define network latency distribution as improper CDF (cumulative distribution function) of arrived messages over time.
+In order to accurately simulate capacity-insensitive network miniprotocols, we formally define network latency as ΔQ(t) improper CDF (cumulative distribution function) of arrived messages over time.
 We call it improper CDF, because it does not end at 100%, since some messages can be lost.